Skip to main content

 What we say

 Lusanda battled through feeling humiliated and scared to ‘make friends’ with her HIV and take responsibility for her health.
-She recognises that many people with HIV live in shame and fear.
+She recognised that the stigma of HIV means that many people live in shame and fear.
 It can really help to talk to a trusted friend or family member about how you feel, getting support when you’re feeling low is really important and as Lusanda says, if you take your treatment as directed, you’ll stay healthy.

 Do you have your own story to tell?
 Click the link to share it with us!